amank90/TA_assignment_pyomo/README.md

 # TA_assignment_pyomo

-**Goal** : Match TAs to courses so that the staffing needs are covered in the best way possible.
+**Goal** : Match TAs (Technical assistant) to courses so that the staffing needs are covered in the best way possible.

 **Tool** : **Pyomo** is used for this Linear Programming problem and **GLPK** solver is called for solving it.
 GLPK is used for solving large-scale linear programming (LP), mixed integer programming (MIP), and other related problems.
 It is one of the free open source solvers supported by Pyomo.